LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/CachedResolver/example.md

 In this example we examine how a possible production setup would look like.

-We enable the advanced feature of exposing relative identifiers to Python by setting the `AR_CACHEDRESOLVER_ENV_EXPOSE_RELATIVE_PATH_IDENTIFIERS` environment variable to `1`.
+We enable the advanced feature of exposing relative identifiers to Python by setting the `AR_EXPOSE_RELATIVE_PATH_IDENTIFIERS` environment variable to `1`.

 ## Prerequisites